Learn: Online Courses & More

 What is a MOOC?
 A wide range of free not-for-credit (some fees apply for credit courses) courses commonly offered through universities and colleges, and open to anyone.
 Course length and time commitments vary.
 Teaching is through video lectures, podcasts, online discussions and links to articles and ebooks.
 Here are some examples:

 - Coursera – courses that span the humanities, medicine, biology, social sciences, mathematics, business and computer science.
+Notable courses offered through the University of Alberta & Coursera are Indigenous Canada and Science Literacy.

 - EDX – partnership between MIT, Harvard, Berkeley and University of Texas.
 McGill University, the University of Toronto and others, offering courses “designed to be interesting, fun and rigorous.”